 The women’s razor is no longer merely intended to generate the “pink tax,” aka a higher price for women’s products just because they’re made for women.
 Rather, these razors are now made with women’s habits, personal preferences and convenience in mind.
 They’re designed to hug curved areas and small spots without nicking, for example, and often come with perks like built-in soap to lubricate skin.

-We tested them all, from supersharp, single-blade safety razors to traditional five-blade versions, on CNN Underscored’s search for the best razor for smooth legs, underarms, bikini lines and beyond.
+We tested 15 top-rated razors — from supersharp, single-blade safety razors to traditional five-blade versions — on CNN Underscored’s search for the best razor for smooth legs, underarms, bikini lines and beyond.
 Whether you’re diligently shaving year-round or only whipping out a razor once summer rolls around, after more than a month of shaving (and nicking), we chose three standout razors:

-Best Women’s Razor: Billie The Razor Starter Kit ($9, billie.com)
+Best women’s razor overall: Billie The Razor Starter Kit ($9, billie.com)

 The blades were super sharp out of the box and removed hairs in a single swipe without having to repeat to catch stubble.
 We didn’t have to rinse hair out of the blades every two or three swipes, and there was zero irritation, even when we applied antiperspirant directly after shaving underarms with the Billie razor.